appy-one/acebase/README.md

 ```

 ## Upgrade notices

+* v0.9.68 - To get the used updating context in data event handlers, read from `snap.context()` instead of `snap.ref.context()`.
+This is to prevent further updates on `snap.ref` to use the same context.
+If you need to reuse the event context for new updates, you will have to manually set it: `snap.ref.context(snap.context()).update(...)`

 * v0.7.0 - Changed DataReference.vars object for subscription events, it now contains all values for path wildcards and variables with their index, and (for named variables:) ```name``` and ($-)prefixed ```$name```.
 The ```wildcards``` array has been removed.
 See *Using variables and wildcards in subscription paths* in the documentation above.